sebadob/rauthy/README.md

 ## What it will never be

 Rauthy does not try to just replicate already existing, great software.
-For instance, if you need way more flexibility regarding federated users, fully customizable login flows and things like SAML or LDAP, then you might want to take a look at solutions like Keycloak.
+For instance, if you need way more flexibility regarding federated users, fully customizable login flows or things like SAML or LDAP, then you might want to take a look at solutions like Keycloak.

 Rauthy wants to do just a few things, but these things good, fast, efficient and secure.
-This means it **will never implement**:
+This means it **will never implement** (if not contributed from someone):

 - Insecure OIDC flows like the *Implicit Flow*
 - SAML 2.0 / LDAP
 - Other (older, more insecure or just annoying) 2FA mechanisms than the existing ones
 - No fully customizable themes in addition to the existing branding.
-  If you want to manipulate even the HTML / CSS, you need to customize directly inside the code and build from source.
-- A translated Admin UI

 ## Getting Started